carvel-dev/carvel-community/proposals/README.md

 intended for the entire Carvel suite then please create the proposal at the root of the `proposals` directory (for example, `./010-carvel-cli/`).

+In that directory, create a `README.md` containing the core proposal.
+Include other files (e.g. sets of example artifacts, if necessary) to help support understanding of the feature.
 When creating the proposal, please add a `Status: Draft` line at the top of the proposal to indicate its state.